kriszyp/msgpackr/README.md

 See the [benchmark.md](/kriszyp/msgpackr/blob/master/benchmark.md) for more benchmarks and information about benchmarking.

 ## Custom Extensions
-You can add your own custom extensions, which can be used to encode specific classes in certain ways.
+You can add your own custom extensions, which can be used to encode specific types/classes in certain ways.
 This is done by using the `addExtension` function, and specifying the class, extension type code (should be a number from 1-100, reserving negatives for MessagePack, 101-127 for msgpackr), and your pack and unpack functions (or just the one you need).
-You can use msgpackr encoding and decoding within your extensions, but if you do so, you must create a separate Packr instance, otherwise you could do override data in the same encoding buffer:
+You can use msgpackr encoding and decoding within your extensions, but if you do so, you must create a separate Packr instance, otherwise you could override data in the same encoding buffer:
 ```
 import { addExtension, Packr } from 'msgpackr';